 Pumped Storage Hydropower!

-We’ll be exploring the landscape of pumped storage hydropower (PSH) in the U.S. and how it supports long duration energy storage goals.
-We’ll tour New York Power Authority’s (NYPA) Blenheim-Gilboa Pumped Storage Power Project which uses energy to pump water from one large reservoir to another at a higher altitude, and then releases the water to flow through turbines via gravity to generate electricity when needed, therefore acting as a giant rechargeable battery!
-We’ll also hear about PSH cutting-edge research, diving deep into ways this energy storage technology can serve as a grid transmission asset and more.
+We explored the landscape of pumped storage hydropower (PSH) in the U.S. and how it supports long duration energy storage goals.
+We toured New York Power Authority’s (NYPA) Blenheim-Gilboa Pumped Storage Power Project which uses energy to pump water from one large reservoir to another at a higher altitude, and then releases the water to flow through turbines via gravity to generate electricity when needed, therefore acting as a giant rechargeable battery!
+We also heard about PSH cutting-edge research, diving deep into ways this energy storage technology can serve as a grid transmission asset and more.

 Decarbonizing the Steel Industry!

 To fully decarbonize the economy, we need to focus on hard-to-decarbonize sectors like manufacturing!
 For this field trip, we educated ourselves on the energy needs of the steel industry and novel ways energy storage can enable the decarbonization of one of the largest energy consumers in the manufacturing sector.

 We started with a tour of the U. S. Steel’s Big River Steel site where we saw first hand the day-to-day activities at the plant, the energy flow, and what’s included in their current sustainability plans.
 We then heard from researchers about the potential for energy storage solutions like high-temperature thermal energy storage and hydrogen storage as potential solutions to accelerate clean energy deployment in the manufacturing space.